THE VIENNESE VIOLINIST

-Johannes Fleischmann continued his studies with Johannes Meissl and Hatto Beyerle, specializing in chamber music.
-Furthermore, he has had masterclasses with Evgenia Epshtein, Erich Höbarth, Rainer Honeck, András Keller, Peter Nagy, Ruggiero Ricci and András Schiff.
+Johannes Fleischmann continued his studies with Johannes Meissl and Hatto Beyerle specializing in chamber music.
+Furthermore, he has attended multiple masterclasses by Erich Höbarth, Rainer Honeck, András Keller, Peter Nagy, Ruggiero Ricci, András Schiff and Dora Schwarzberg.

-Besides his numerous engagements as soloist and chamber musician, Johannes Fleischmann has regularly guested with celebrated orchestras such as the Vienna Philharmonic.
-These collaborations have given him the opportunity to work closely with outstanding personalities like Daniel Barenboim, Sir Colin Davis, Valery Gergiev, Nikolaus Harnoncourt, Mariss Jansons, Lorin Maazel, Zubin Mehta, Riccardo Muti, Georges Prêtre, Sir Simon Rattle and Christian Thielemann.
+Besides his numerous engagements as soloist and chamber musician, Johannes Fleischmann regularly performs in celebrated orchestras such as the Vienna Philharmonic Orchestra.
+These collaborations have given him the opportunity to work closely with outstanding personalities including Daniel Barenboim, Sir Colin Davis, Valery Gergiev, Nikolaus Harnoncourt, Mariss Jansons, Lorin Maazel, Zubin Mehta, Riccardo Muti, Georges Prêtre, Sir Simon Rattle and Christian Thielemann.

-Fleischmann has had a wide-range of experience on television and radio, including with ZDF, ARD, RBB, MDR, ORF (Austrian Broadcasting Corporation), Ö1, Radio Stephansdom and the National Radio Slovenia.
-Appointed by the Austrian Ministry of Foreign Affairs as ambassador for the NASOM «New Austrian Sound of Music» program, concert tours have taken him to Austria, Armenia, Belgium, Canada, Colombia, Cyprus, Guadeloupe, Hungary, Italy, Japan, Kenya, Lebanon, Luxembourg, Malta, Mexico, Mozambique, Russia, Slovenia, South Africa, Spain, Turkey, Tunisia and the USA.
-An “outstanding chamber music performance,” won him the „Piano Chamber Music Award“ at the ISA-Festival 2014 with Philippe Raskin.
+Appointed by the Austrian Ministry of Foreign Affairs as ambassador for the NASOM «New Austrian Sound of Music» program, Johannes Fleischmann undertook numerous concert tours to Austria, Armenia, Belgium, Canada, Colombia, Cyprus, Guadeloupe, Hungary, Italy, Japan, Kenya, Lebanon, Luxembourg, Malta, Mexico, Mozambique, Russia, Slovenia, South Africa, Spain, Turkey, Tunisia and the USA.
+Due to his „outstanding chamber music performance“, he won the „Piano Chamber Music Award“ at the ISA-Festival 2014.

-This season, Johannes Fleischmann boldly treads new paths in chamber music and performs with outstanding musicians and ensembles such as Norman Shetler, Magda Amara, Christopher Hinterhuber, Harriet Krijgh, Hyung-ki Joo and the „NWCS - Neue Wiener Concert Schrammeln.”
+This season, Johannes Fleischmann wanders along new paths of chamber music and performs with outstanding musicians and ensembles such as Norman Shetler, Magda Amara, Harriet Krijgh, Christoph Ulrich Meier, the „NWCS - Neue Wiener Concert Schrammeln“ and the „Symphoniacs“.

-Johannes Fleischmann currently performs on a Stephan von Baehr violin, anno 2016.
+Johannes Fleischmann currently performs on a violin by Stephan von Baehr, anno 2016.

 Norman Shetler — World-renowned pianist, accompanist, teacher, and puppeteer.

-Magda Amara — Outstanding pianist and professor of piano at the Vienna Music Academy.
+Magda Amara — Exceptional virtuoso and professor of piano at the Vienna Music Academy.

-Christopher Hinterhuber — Exceptional virtuoso and professor of piano at the University of Music and Performing Arts Vienna.
+Christoph Ulrich Meier – Outstanding pianist & conductor and professor at the University of Music and Performing Arts Vienna.